 Designed to enhance the leadership and communication skills required to navigate this balance, Writing your Future is a two-day residential programme created to address the unique challenges faced by people who are responsible for leading locally on implementing institutional strategy.

-Writing your Future will be running in Cirencester in February and Nottingham in March.
+Writing your Future will be running in York this May.